wp-plugins/the-welcomizer/readme.txt

 4. Find the plugin under the menu 'Appearance'
 5. Configure and save your first movement, or Import a *.twz file.

-To Import *.twz files, make this directory writable.
-(If you don't need this, you don't have to):
+Make this directory writable if your need to import *.twz files:
-'plugins/the-welcomizer/includes/import/server/uploads/'
+'wp-content/plugins/the-welcomizer/includes/import/server/uploads/'

 Useful extra jQuery plugins (Advanced):
 -